Allyson Fenwick, Ph.D.

 - 2012 Ph.D.
 University of Central Florida, Conservation Biology

 Research, Published Work, and Scholarly Activities

 I am first and foremost a herpetologist and evolutionary biologist.
 My graduate work and ongoing interests focus on phylogenetics (evolutionary relationships of species) of pitvipers using DNA and phenotypic data.
 By understanding these relationships I and others can investigate interesting evolutionary patterns, such as why there are so many species in South America or if a complex character like bearing live young can evolve only in one direction or if it can reverse to an ancestral character like egg-laying.

 The major focus of my lab is on population genetics of the Mediterranean gecko, Hemidactylus turcicus.
 This nocturnal lizard is exotic but not damaging to the environment because it is easily spread by humans and lives on building walls, eating insects.
 We have found that geckos at UCO show genetic differences across just a few decades and a few hundred meters.
-We continue to survey campus and are expanding sampling to other independent invasions such as at the University of Oklahoma and the Oklahoma City Zoo.
-Please email if you are interested in being notified up upcoming sampling nights open to students, family and friends.
+We continue to survey campus and study other independent invasions such as at the University of Oklahoma and the Oklahoma City Zoo.
 Several students are involved in the lab side of the project, genotyping microsatellites to analyze genetic diversity and genetic structure.
 Students present at Oklahoma Research Day as well as regional and national/international meetings.